-The proposed development plans include seven multi-purpose commercial spaces and 192 multi-family residential dwelling units within seven buildings.
+The proposed development plans include seven multi-purpose commercial spaces and 180 multi-family residential dwelling units within seven buildings.
 Commercial spaces and covered parking will occupy the south sides of the ground levels of all seven buildings.
 Residential units will occupy the second, third, and fourth floors of the buildings.
-All of the proposed buildings will be four-stories in height when viewed from the southern or lower side of the buildings.
-The buildings will appear as 3-story buildings when viewed from the uphill northern sides of the buildings.
+Proposed buildings #1, #2, #3, and #7 will appear as four-stories in height when viewed from the southern or lower side of the buildings.
+Buildings #4, #5, and #6 will appear to be three-story buildings when viewed from the south due to a different roof form on these buildings.
+All of the buildings will appear as three-story buildings when viewed from the uphill northern sides of the buildings.